An Alaskan Wildlife Adventure

 Best Time To See Bears In Alaska

 Bears in Alaska emerge from their winter denning in late March to early April, searching for food along the coast or in the forests.
 Coastal brown bears await the coming of the summer salmon runs, which offers them the opportunity to pack away the calories they need before the next winter season.
-The salmon runs begin in late June and continue throughout the summer months, making the best time to visit Alaska for wildlife viewing the summer!
+The salmon runs begin in late June and continue throughout the summer, making the best time to visit Alaska for wildlife viewing the summer!
 Here are some popular bear-viewing locations:

 - Pack Creek, near Juneau, is in the heart of Admiralty Island.
 An estimated 1,600 brown bears live on this island, which is also known as the "Fortress of the Bears."
+The island's remote location and abundant food sources contribute to the thriving population of these majestic creatures.

 - Wolverine Creek, near Redoubt Bay, has become a popular bear-watching destination.
 Brown bears are abundant along the inlet during mid-to-late summer when the salmon are returning to spawn.